Cultivation of Cannabis Solicitors

 When deciding whether or not to charge an individual for cultivation of cannabis or cannabis production, the prosecution will consider various factors.
 For instance, if it is discovered that the offence is associated with large scale cannabis production, it is more likely to be charged with production of a controlled drug.
 Where the cultivation of cannabis was on a smaller scale, and without an ongoing supply of the drug, a cultivation of cannabis charge is more likely.

-What does the prosecution have to prove for cultivation of cannabis?
+What are the points to prove for cultivation of cannabis?

 To convict an individual, there are various cultivation of cannabis points to prove.
 For example, the prosecution will need to evidence that the person was directly involved in cannabis cultivation.
 Evidence usually includes growing equipment and cannabis plants, or other materials that may suggest cultivation.